 EdConnect Australia has been operating for over 20 years in Australia, connecting volunteers to young people in schools.
 We previously operated under two different names; The School Volunteer Program in WA and Timehelp in VIC and NSW.

 Our legal entity remains The School Volunteer Program Ltd however our trading name is now EdConnect Australia.

-Take a stroll through our 20+ year history below
+Take a stroll through our 25+ year history

 The Council on the Ageing (WA) Inc (COTA) held a seniors’ public forum, inviting a teacher and four Year 12 students from Mt Lawley Senior High School in Western Australia to attend.
 Participants were motivated by the refreshing and encouraging exchange of views between the students and seniors.
 The idea to use seniors as mentors in schools for students struggling with learning was subsequently founded.